Hodge Laplacians on graphs: Coboundary operators and Hodge Laplacians on graphs

 \subsection{Functions on a graph}

-Given a graph $G = (V,E)$, we may define real-valued functions on its vertices $f: V \to \mathbb{R}$.
-We may also define real-valued functions on $E$ and $T$ and $K_k(G)$ in general but we shall require them to be \textit{alternating}.
+Given a graph $G = (V,E)$, we will consider real-valued functions on its vertices $f: V \to \mathbb{R}$.
+We will also consider real-valued functions on $E$ and $T$ and $K_k(G)$ in general but we shall require them to be \textit{alternating}.
 By an alternating function on $E$, we mean one of the form $X : V \times V \to \mathbb{R}$ where

 for all $\{i,j\} \in E$, and

 for all $\{i,j\} \not\in E$.
 An alternating function on $T$ is one of the form $\Phi :V \times V \times V \to \mathbb{R}$ where

 for all $\{i,j,k\} \in T$, and